katzer/cordova-plugin-local-notifications/README.md

   *Based on the LiveTiles WP8 plugin made by* ***Jesse MacFadyen (purplecabbage)***
 - [enhancement:] The `add()` function now returns the id of the created notification.
 - [feature:] Added new `title` property.
-- [bugfix:] `cancel` under iOS did not work do to wrong dict key.
+- [bugfix:] `cancel` on iOS did not work do to wrong dict key.
-- [enhancement:] All notifications under Android display the app icon by default.
+- [enhancement:] All notifications on Android display the app icon by default.
-- [feature:] Icon can be specified under Android.
+- [feature:] Icon can be specified on Android.

 #### Version 0.4.0 (06.10.2013)
 - Added Android support<br>